janzal/git-deploy/README.md

 Config
 ------

 Config is stored in yaml file.
 This tool is super easy to config!
 No magic, it just works.
+Example config is in YAML, but you can use JSON as well.

 	#
 	# git-deploy example config